-Canon’s new entry-level DSLR, the EOS Rebel T5 ($550), is an upgrade from the now discontinued T3.
+Canon’s entry-level DSLR, the EOS Rebel T5 ($400), is an upgrade from the now discontinued T3.
 That’s all well and good, but is it better than the more affordable mirrorless competition – which have become very strong performers in the past year?
-While the camera will satisfy newbie DSLR owners in ease of use and great image quality, the fact that there isn’t a major upgrade in features leaves us wanting a little more.
+While the camera will satisfy newbie DSLR owners in ease of use and great image quality, the fact that there isn’t a major upgrade in features leaves us wanting a little more — as you’ll see in our EOS Rebel T5 review below.
 (Check out our T5 vs. Nikon D3300 comparison here.)

 Features and Design